 "Imagine combining a mailbox, a newspaper, a TV, a radio, a photo album, a public library, a personal diary and a boisterous party attended by everyone you know, and then compressing them all into a single, small, radiant object.
 That's what a smartphone represents to us."

 This blog is a summary of the content from Nicholas Carr's book The Shallows that is relevant to teaching on-line.
 The book also contains additional detail about brain plasticity and people's concerns about other new technologies such as writing, clocks, books and broadcast media.
-I have omitted citations for brevity but they are all in the book, the Kindle version of which is currently £1.19.
+I have omitted citations for brevity but they are all in the book, the Kindle version of which is often on offer.

 This blog was originally written in August 2021.